Levemir: 7 things you should know

 - Levemir must be given by subcutaneous (under the skin) injection.
 It should not be given by IV, IM, or via an infusion pump.

 - Levemir is not suitable for the treatment of diabetic ketoacidosis.
 Short-acting insulins should be used to treat this condition.
-Do not use during a hypoglycemic episode or in people with hypersensitivity to Levemir.
+Do not use it during a hypoglycemic episode or in people with hypersensitivity to Levemir.

 - Seniors may have more difficulty using the Levemir FlexTouch pen due to poor vision or dexterity problems, or if they are unable to hear the audible clicks when they dial their dose.
 This may make it difficult to dial the correct dosage or inject the insulin under their skin.

 - Levemir may cause more injection site reactions compared with Lantus; however, Lantus may have more of a detrimental effect on mitochondria.
 More people are likely to discontinue treatment with Levemir compared with Lantus (21% versus 13%).

 - Research has not shown a clear association between insulin use during pregnancy and adverse developmental outcomes in the fetus.
 There is limited data on the presence of Levemir in breast milk and its effects on a nursing infant.